wesleymutwiri/hugoblog/content/post/creating-beautiful-charts-with-svelte-and-chart-js.md

-description = "A simple svelte tutorial to demonstrate how someone can use Chart js with Svelte" image = "/static/uploads/notes.jpeg" tags = ["svelte"] title = "Creating Beautiful Charts with Svelte and Chart js"
+description = "A simple svelte tutorial to demonstrate how someone can use Chart js with Svelte" image = "/static/uploads/notes.jpeg" tags = ["svelte"] title = "Create Beautiful Charts with Svelte and Chart js"

 +++
 [_Svelte_](https://svelte.dev) is a **JavaScript compiler** that compiles its code to HTML, CSS and vanilla JavaScript hence creating a very performant website.
 On the official website, there is a [**tutorial**](https://svelte.dev/tutorial/basics) that explains Svelte’s step-by-step.
 If you just want to see the completed code and figure it out by yourself, go to the [**code**]() for this article.